kontorer/react-pie-chart/README.md

 Pie Chart is only created with `svg`.

 ## How to use
 The app is pretty intuitive in use.
-You can add your data with Title and Amount input fields and view the resuling chart by clicking the **View** button.
+You can add your data with **Title** and **Amount** input fields and view the resuling chart by clicking the **View** button. <br>
 You can edit and delete items with no need to manually save updates.

 ## Features
 <ul>